Delicious gluten-free, high-protein turkey quinoa meatballs served up with a sweet onion gravy – a delicious addition to any meal!

 A few years ago I learnt that a night of good sleep takes care of half of the problems.
 Another day of facing the reality and getting things done seals the deal.
 So, I just had to survive until Monday night.
-I also learnt that if I sit on a couch and come up with a plan of attack while sipping tea I feel better almost instantly.
+I also learnt that if I sit on a couch and come up with a plan of attack while sipping tea and eating healthy banana muffins, I feel better almost instantly.

 So, my mom always made these long shape meatballs with lots of onions.
 First of all, I like that these quinoa turkey meatballs are not with tomato sauce.
 Just for a change.
 Secondly, they are super easy.
 The flavour comes from a lot of browned onions and in my case enhanced by onion powder.

 I used regular yellow onions but I assume sweet onions would be even better.
 What I really like about this recipe is the fact who doesn’t have onions on hand?!
 I also am sure my mom used breadcrumbs to help hold meatballs together.
 I used dry uncooked quinoa.
 Served the same purpose and produced healthy gluten free turkey meatballs.
 Not that I consider gluten free means healthy.
 There is “and” between those 2 words.

 Plus, it’s another great way to use quinoa (which I love).
 Next week I havegarlic butter shrimp and quinoa with asparagus on the list and I really want to make a one-pot chicken quinoa dish soon, with some chicken I need to defrost and use.. so much to do!